Redweyne/PortfolioEmergent/replit.md

 # Redweyne Sci-Fi Portfolio

 ## Overview
 A modern, sci-fi themed portfolio website built with React and FastAPI.
-Features a cyberpunk aesthetic with 3D Spline graphics, smooth animations, and a contact form system.
+Features a cyberpunk aesthetic with 3D Spline graphics, smooth animations, and a contact form that sends messages directly to your email.

 ## Project Structure
 ```